rust-lang/this-week-in-rust/drafts/2019-10-15-this-week-in-rust.md

 ## News & Blog Posts

 # Crate of the Week

-This week's crate is [algebraics](https://crates.io/crates/algebraics), a pure-Rust algebraic numbers library for infinite-precision computation.
+This week, we don't have one, nor two, but *three* crates of the week!
+There's [Watt](https://github.com/dtolnay/watt), a fast WASM-based proc-macro runtime, [Anyhow](https://github.com/dtolnay/anyhow), yet another error handling crate and [spotify-tui](https://github.com/Rigellute/spotify-tui), a console user interface for spotify.

-Thanks to [Jacob Lifshay](https://users.rust-lang.org/t/crate-of-the-week/2704/629) and [Vikrant](https://users.rust-lang.org/t/crate-of-the-week/2704/639) for the suggestion!
+Thanks to [Aloso](https://users.rust-lang.org/t/crate-of-the-week/2704/649), [zicklag](https://users.rust-lang.org/t/crate-of-the-week/2704/645) and [Vikrant](https://users.rust-lang.org/t/crate-of-the-week/2704/644) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!